 Scottish Fire and Rescue Service, Family Support Trust (FST)

-The SFRS Family Support Trust (FST) are another charity who will benefit from the Frontline Festival Scotland event, this year.
+The SFRS Family Support Trust (FST) are another charity that will benefit from the Frontline Festival Scotland event, this year.

 “The COVID 19 pandemic has presented a challenge for everyone, including all charities and the emergency services.
 We have felt the impact on our Charity’s finances as most of our events and fundraising opportunities have been cancelled, this year, including our annual St Andrew’s Ball, a highlight in our fundraising events calendar.